zumasys/docs/site/jbase/jshell/README.md

 to avoid the quotes being removed and the "\*" being expanded by the Korn shell.

-Beyond this convenient feature, jShell also offers many significant advantages over traditional shells and is easier to use.
+Beyond this convenient feature, jshell also offers many significant advantages over traditional shells and is easier to use.
 Some of the main features of the jsh are:

 - Customizable prompt
 - Alternate shell/command line invocation